wuge1513/typepad-motion/README.rst

-motion is a Django application for community microblogging through the TypePad API.
+Motion is a Django application for community microblogging through the TypePad API.